dglittle/github-access-token-getter/README.md

 github-access-token-getter
 ==========================

-Let's web pages let users oauth into github without needing a server of their own.
+Lets web pages let users oauth into github without needing a server of their own.
 The oauth access token is given to the webpage itself.
 Use it like this:

 ```
 <script src="//github-access-token-getter.herokuapp.com/index.js"></script>